belgort-clark/ctec-121-1a-problem-set-6/README.md

 This assignment contains 10 problems.
 Each problem is worth 10 points.

-If you have any questions, please ask them in the #questions channel on Slack.
+If you have any questions, please ask them in the #questions channel in Slack.
 I'm happy to assist.

 1. **Clone** this repository to your computer.
 2. Open the **repository** in **Visual Studio Code**.